awsdocs/amazon-guardduty-user-guide/doc_source/get-detector.md

 **updatedAt**
 The time at which detector was last updated\.
 Type: ISO 8601 string format: YYYY\-MM\-DDTHH:MM:SS\.SSSZ or YYYY\-MM\-DDTHH:MM:SSZ depending on whether the value contains milliseconds\.

+**findingPublishingFrequency**
+Specifies the frequency of notifications sent about the subsequent finding occurrences\.
+For more information, see [Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.

 ## Errors<a name="get-detector-errors"></a>